brianignacio5/the-search-engine/README.md

 ####Ideas of indexes to build

 1.Keep indexes of titles , ISBN and Body (Content) (Maybe just one big index?)
-..*Keep additional fields for each term: **Title, ISBN, Type (Conference, Journal, Author), Content** for additional ranking.
+⋅⋅* Keep additional fields for each term: **Title, ISBN, Type (Conference, Journal, Author), Content** for additional ranking.

 ###Query Parser

 Based on the query, run an algorithm which looks in indexes the relevant results.

 1. Ordering importance:
-..* Exact matches first, titles match then author match then conferences.
+⋅⋅* Exact matches first, titles match then author match then conferences.
 2. Semantic scoring based on query
 ..* Relation between requested term and for example a conference to improve scoring.